frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

 **_affinity_**: A string object parameter which tells how to construct the affinity matrix.
 (Default: 'rbf')
 When it is None (specified explicitly), it will be set as 'rbf'.
 Only 'rbf', 'nearest_neighbors' and 'precomputed' are supported.
-- 'nearest_neighbors': construct the affinity matrix by computing a graph of nearest neighbors.
+- **'nearest_neighbors'**: construct the affinity matrix by computing a graph of nearest neighbors.
-- 'rbf': construct the affinity matrix using a radial basis function (RBF) kernel.
+- **'rbf'**: construct the affinity matrix using a radial basis function (RBF) kernel.
-- 'precomputed': interpret X as a precomputed affinity matrix, where larger values indicate greater similarity between instances.
+- **'precomputed'**: interpret X as a precomputed affinity matrix, where larger values indicate greater similarity between instances.

 **_n\_neighbors_**: A positive integer parameter that specifies the number of neighbors to be